bmt26/Gamerful/README.md

 **Required Must-have Stories**

  - [X] User can sign up to create a new account using Parse authentication.
-User can add the following details:
+Users can add the following details:
    - [X] Profile picture
    - [X] Username
    - [X] Password
    - [X] Category: Parent or Child
  - [X] User can log in and log out of his or her account.
- - [X] The current signed in user is persisted across app restarts.
+ - [X] The current signed-in user is persisted across app restarts.
- - [X] User will be able to see bottom navigation bar with following tabs:
+ - [X] User will be able to see the bottom navigation bar with the following tabs:
    - [X] Home
    - [X] Search
    - [X] Review page
    - [X] Profile Page
- - [X] Make an app logo / splash screen.
+ - [X] Make an app logo/splash screen.

 <img src="https://github.com/CS388-Group-Project-App/Gamerful/blob/master/Sprint1-Walkthorugh.gif" width=350>